rjean007/PreferenceRules-ASP/README.md

 ### Potential answers computation:
+Program: potential_answers.py

 Input:
 The program takes as input 2 lp files:

 - One for the data (enriched with meta data)

-- One for the potential answers queries
+- One for the queries

 Output:
 A folder with one lp file per potential answer containing the causes.